Kashyap5551/Kashyap5551/README.md

 - 🔭 I’m currently expanding my skillset by reading "The Red Book" AKA DDIA (Designing Data-Intensive Aplications).
 - 🌱 I’m constantly learning and strengthening my knowledge by taking certifications; So far I have the AWS SAA, AWS CLF and plan on taking the AWS SA Pro
 - 💞️ I’m looking to collaborate with others on Event Driven Systems or IaaS platforms
-- 👀 Fun facts about me: I love to cook, explore places and play videogames (Currently playing OW2)
+- 👀 Fun facts about me: I love to cook, explore places and play videogames (Currently playing OW2, I'm a DPS Plat main)

 ## Connect with me: